-The longer you wait, the harder it will be to deal with your child’s drug use
+The longer you wait, the harder it will be to deal with your child’s substance use.

-It is a critical time for your family once you suspect – or know – that your son or daughter is using drugs or alcohol.
+It is a critical time for your family once you suspect – or know – that your child is using drugs or alcohol.
 This can be difficult to deal with, and sometimes the situation gets worse before it gets better.
 There may be many arguments, tears, and broken promises.

 Know that many other families have had to work through these difficult times just like you.
 They have been in your shoes and may even be able to help you at this point.
 The most important thing is for you to take action on your child’s behalf the first time that you suspect drug or alcohol use.
 Don’t make excuses — your teen’s future lies in your actions (or non-actions) right now.

 “Well, I won’t say anything now since it’s only their first time using.”

 If parents don’t set rules and a clear policy against substance use by having clear and consistent conversations, they enable their teen and encourage continued use.
 It is never too early or too late to take action regarding your child's drug use.
 Parents are the most important part of a kid’s life; your actions now can make all the difference.
 For advice about what you can say to your teenager, read these conversations.

 “If I’m too tough, my daughter will push away.
 I want her to like me.”

 Overcoming your own fears is an important step in getting help for your child.
 Some parents feel that their children will push away if they are firm, set restrictions, or talk to them frankly about not using drugs or alcohol.
 But parenting is about setting boundaries in order to keep your child safe.
 For advice on setting clear boundaries with your children, read these tips.